Cast

 As a dramatic work, Thinking of You examines complex human relationships and emotional struggles against the backdrop of a period setting that reflects societal issues of its time.
 The character development particularly stands out, offering viewers a chance to reflect on their own life journeys.

-Director Luc Dardenne brings their distinctive visual style to this film, continuing their exploration of themes seen in their previous works while adding new elements.
+Director Jean-Pierre Dardenne brings their distinctive visual style to this film, continuing their exploration of themes seen in their previous works while adding new elements.
 Their approach to character development and emotional depth creates a viewing experience that rewards close attention.

 Released in 1993, the film exists within a cultural context that now offers viewers historical perspective on the social issues of that era.
 Its reception demonstrates the diverse reactions to its artistic choices and its place in cinema history.